-When you obtain a secured loan or a line of credit, it allows you to borrow against the value of something you already have or are purchasing, like a house or car.
-The house or car in this case would be considered collateral.
+You may have to offer a valuable possession as collateral to take out a secured loan or line of credit.
+For a secured credit card, your refundable deposit acts as collateral.
+But when it comes to a mortgage or car loan, your home or car itself may be on the line as per your loan agreement.
 Until you’ve paid back the loan, the lender technically owns that collateral.
 If you’re late on payments, the lender may decide to seize the collateral.
-The seizure of this collateral is called a repossession—or a repo.
+The seizure of this collateral is called a repossession—or a repo, for short.

 How Long Does a Repo Stay on Your Credit?